 Second, get to know your people so that you know what will be a barrier for them.
 Everyone is not the same.
 Some of your team is more like a rental car.
 You know, "no curb to high no ditch to deep" they can go anywhere.
 Others may be like the Viper, where anything higher than a speed bump can knock them out of the race.
 Both cars have their place and are great for the team but you just need to know their needs and meet them for maximum performance.

 Lastly, keep up continuous communication so that you see or hear about barriers before they cause large losses in momentum.
 Many leaders leave the team to work on a project and are surprised to find them mired in the mud of a problem.
 The team may not be able to make a decision about an approach due to lack of information, perceived support or buy in.
 This is where constant contact is important.
 Not micromanagement per say, just simply understanding the obstacles they are facing and providing help where they request it and based off of their needs.
-The way the best leaders demonstrate this is by attending team meeting but only for the first few minutes so as to not depower the team and practicing situational leadership
+The way the best leaders demonstrate this is by attending team meeting but only for the first few minutes so as to not depower the team and practicing situational leadership.

 Can you think of other points that leaders should consider to ensure high performance teams maintain the ability to deliver?